 Every time he lived to tell the tale of his heart, the doctors laughed in his face.
 It had all started when he was twelve, or was it when he was fourteen?
 A memory’s exact moment in history is difficult to put into words.
 Especially when the first gray hairs start to viciously attack the looking glass.
 All he knew was that the pain in his chest felt real.
 As real as the taste of his mother’s favorite meatball soup, which he was destined to eat every second Monday of every month.
 As if Mondays weren’t bad enough.

 The first time it happened, they had guests for dinner.
-The Leaches were a lovely bunch, save for Mrs Leach, who always looked at Kevan as if he was a toad and for the little Miss Leach, who followed him wherever he went with her cold blue eyes, hoping to initiate a connection he had no interest in.
+The Leaches were a lovely bunch, save for Mrs Leach, who always looked at Kevan as if he was a toad and for the little Miss Leach, who followed him wherever he went with her cold blue eyes and her straw curls, hoping to initiate a connection he had no interest in.

 The rain outside had forced them all to gather in the living room where the mothers passionately discussed for the hundredth time the last Austen’s novel, while the girl played with her prudish doll near the window, occasionally stealing a glance at Kevan, who read a song of himself.
 Unexpectedly, he put his hand on his chest and fell on the carpet, his face in a grimace of pain.
-The mothers rushed down to him, while Miss Leach, who had never seen such odd behavior looked at him astounded.
+The mothers rushed down to him and all Miss Leach managed to do was to look bewildered.

 “I’m fine, ma.
 Just… let me lay down here for a minute.
-My heart needs the ground.” answered Kevan, instinctively taking deep breaths.
+My heart needs the ground.”
+Kevan barely said through a series of instinctively taken deep breaths.

 “Show me where you feel pain, dear.
 You are so pale, something like this was bound to happen.
 I should have listened to mother.
-She always said you needed more protein in your diet…” filled with past regrets, the mistress of the house rang the servant’s bell.
-“Come at once, you brainless spoon.” she yelled.
+She always said you needed more radishes in your diet…” Filled with past regrets, the mistress of the house rang the servant’s bell.
+“Come at once, you brainless spoon.”
+She yelled.

 “Mama, please, there’s no need for drama.
-I just need a moment to recollect myself.” affirmed Kevan, his voice weakening.
+I just need a moment to recollect myself.”
+Kevan affirmed, his voice recovering with every lung expansion.

 A plump and timid servant girl bowed at the door.